Bob Iger named Disney CEO in shocking development – KION546

 By Frank Pallotta, CNN Business

-In a move that shocked Hollywood, Bob Iger, one of the most notable CEOs in the history of the Walt Disney company, is returning to run the media empire.
+In a move that shocked Hollywood, Bob Iger, one of the most notable CEOs in the history of The Walt Disney Company, is returning to once again run the media empire.

 Bob Chapek, who replaced Iger in 2020 as CEO, is stepping down immediately.